nuuuwan/news_lk3_data/README.md

 It was made up of positive 1.9 billion US dollar foreign assets position in overseas banking units and a negative 811-million-dollar position which gave a positive NFA position of about 1.13 billion US dollars for banks.

-The central bank still had a negative position of about 821 million dollars by May, down from about 4.5 billion US dollars in last currency crises triggered by deploying liquidity tools (printing money) to cut rates.
+The central bank still had a negative position of about 821 million dollars by May, down from a negative 4.5 billion US dollars at the peak of the last currency crises triggered by deploying liquidity tools (printing money) to cut rates.

 ...